Manfield: Occupational structure

 In the 1820s, there was a farm house called Clowbeck in the parish.
 In 1831, 28 people worked on this farm.
 There were 16 professionals in the village and 100 people who worked as labourers and servants, most likely for the manor in Manfield, the Lord of which was R. B. Wilson.
 In 1881, 17% of the male population worked in agriculture, whilst the majority of women (37%) worked in 'unknown sectors', working in environments varying from manufacturing to services.
 Men worked in the hard labour sectors, whilst women worked in the more domestic industries.
 At this time there were only two professionals in the village, one male and one female.

 Amenities

 All Saints Church

-The All Saints Church dates back to Saxon times.
+All Saints' Church, Manfield dates back to Saxon times.
 It is a vicarage located in the eastern end of Manfield.
 It is dedicated to All Saints, in the deanery of Richmond, diocese of Chester.
 Built in the 12th century, the ancient stone structure is made from sandstone, ashlar and rubble stone.
 Its square tower was built in the 16th century, contains a clock and three bells.
 Among the stained glass windows there is one representing the Raising of Jairus' Daughter by Meyer.
 More recently, windows of the Church have been replaced with other designs.
 The first marriage in this church was in 1848.